midcoast-collective/noble-cuts/content/pages/about.md

       Buchanan, Caldwell, Carroll, Clay, Clinton, Davies, Dekalb, Grundy, Jackson, Lafayette, Livingston, Platte, Ray, and Saline.
-Local pickup is available by appointment only and orders must be picked up within 7 days of your order being ready.If you would like your order shipped, please contact us for pricing."
+Local pickup is available by appointment only and orders must be picked up within 7 days of your order being ready.
+If you would like your order shipped, please contact us for pricing."
   - question: Can I pick up my order?
     answer: Local pickup is available by appointment only and orders must be picked up within 7 days of your ready date.
-  - question: Do you offer shipping?
+  - question: Will you ship my order to me?
-    answer: If you would like your order shipped, please contact us for pricing.
+    answer: Absolutely!
+However, because the weight of each order and shipping prices vary, please contact us for a custom quote.
   - question: How much space do I need in my deep freezer?
     answer:
       Typically, you’ll want to allow yourself 1 cubic foot of freezer space